 My experiences living and working in Germany affirmed most of these stereotypes.
 While they reflect reality of varying degrees, order is the predominant superset into which most of these stereotypes fall.

 In essence, German leadership is pragmatic, bureaucratic and rigid.
 It is all about professionalism and hard work to ensure the quality of the end-product and practices that are for best for business.

-Leadership credentials are built on experiences and technical knowledges of their trades and industries.
-Personal traits usually have minimal effects on jobs promotion or hiring.
+Leadership credentials are built on experiences and technical knowledge of their trades and industries.
+Personal traits usually have minimal effects on job promotions or hiring.